Best Value BSW Colleges 2026

 Completion Rate

-University of Cincinnati-Clermont College comes in at #120 on our 2026 best value BSW list.
+Community College of Rhode Island comes in at #120 on our 2026 best value BSW list.
 The value proposition is more modest here, but cost isn't everything — location and program fit matter too.

-The net price of $8,892 is moderate.
-Combined with financial aid, the total cost stays manageable.
-Financial aid averages $5,006 per student, which helps offset the sticker price.
-Only 14.0% of students take out loans, suggesting most can manage costs without heavy borrowing.
+Expect to pay around $5,375 per year after aid, which is in line with the average for BSW programs.
+Financial aid averages $5,894 per student, which helps offset the sticker price.
+Only 9.0% of students take out loans, suggesting most can manage costs without heavy borrowing.